Rock climbing. For those who see our beautiful mountains and must climb them.

 We’ve partnered with the Southeast’s leader in climber education, Fox Mountain Guides and Climbing School, to offer guests all levels of rock climbing instruction with a variety of routes to try.

 Rock climbing and rappelling adventures are available to individuals, families, and groups (school, church, scout, and corporate) year-round, weather permitting.

 Fox Mountain Guides is the only AMGA-accredited program in the Southeast and is proud of the fact that they have the most highly-trained and certified guides in the Southeastern US.
-There’s no equipment or experience necessary.The minimum age and weight for climbs and rappels is 7 years old and 50 pounds.
+There’s no equipment or experience necessary.The minimum age for climbs and rappels is 7 years old.
 There is no maximum age.
 All climbs must be booked in advance.

 For more information or to book a 2-hour, half-day, or full-day climb at Chimney Rock, click here.